GSA Capital Partners LLP Takes $398,000 Position in Medtronic plc (NYSE:MDT)

-GSA Capital Partners LLP bought a new stake in shares of Medtronic plc (NYSE:MDT) in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund bought 3,373 shares of the medical technology company’s stock, valued at approximately $398,000.
+GSA Capital Partners LLP acquired a new position in Medtronic plc (NYSE:MDT) in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor acquired 3,373 shares of the medical technology company’s stock, valued at approximately $398,000.

-Several other institutional investors and hedge funds also recently modified their holdings of MDT.
+A number of other large investors have also added to or reduced their stakes in MDT.
 Chicago Partners Investment Group LLC lifted its stake in Medtronic by 21.6% in the fourth quarter.
 Chicago Partners Investment Group LLC now owns 3,043 shares of the medical technology company’s stock worth $355,000 after acquiring an additional 541 shares during the period.
 Perigon Wealth Management LLC lifted its stake in Medtronic by 12.6% in the fourth quarter.
 Perigon Wealth Management LLC now owns 4,087 shares of the medical technology company’s stock worth $479,000 after acquiring an additional 456 shares during the period.
 Golden State Wealth Management LLC lifted its stake in Medtronic by 118.0% in the fourth quarter.
 Golden State Wealth Management LLC now owns 2,912 shares of the medical technology company’s stock worth $341,000 after acquiring an additional 1,576 shares during the period.
 Montecito Bank & Trust lifted its stake in Medtronic by 1.4% in the fourth quarter.
 Montecito Bank & Trust now owns 6,647 shares of the medical technology company’s stock worth $778,000 after acquiring an additional 90 shares during the period.
 Finally, Venturi Wealth Management LLC lifted its stake in Medtronic by 9.8% in the fourth quarter.
 Venturi Wealth Management LLC now owns 11,351 shares of the medical technology company’s stock worth $1,330,000 after acquiring an additional 1,017 shares during the period.
-79.93% of the stock is owned by hedge funds and other institutional investors.
+79.93% of the stock is owned by institutional investors.

-A number of analysts recently weighed in on MDT shares.
-Barclays started coverage on shares of Medtronic in a research note on Monday, May 24th.
-They issued an “equal weight” rating and a $145.00 price objective for the company.
-Stifel Nicolaus increased their price target on shares of Medtronic from $132.00 to $135.00 and gave the company a “buy” rating in a research report on Tuesday, March 2nd.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Medtronic from $134.00 to $149.00 and gave the company a “buy” rating in a research report on Friday.
+Several analysts have commented on MDT shares.
+Barclays started coverage on shares of Medtronic in a research report on Monday, May 24th.
+They set an “equal weight” rating and a $145.00 price target for the company.
+SVB Leerink increased their price target on shares of Medtronic from $129.00 to $138.00 and gave the company a “market perform” rating in a research report on Friday.
 Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on shares of Medtronic from $133.00 to $143.00 and gave the company a “buy” rating in a research report on Friday.
-Finally, Cowen increased their price target on shares of Medtronic from $120.00 to $135.00 and gave the company an “outperform” rating in a research report on Wednesday, February 24th.
+Oppenheimer increased their price target on shares of Medtronic from $134.00 to $147.00 and gave the company an “outperform” rating in a research report on Friday.
+Finally, Credit Suisse Group increased their price target on shares of Medtronic from $126.00 to $130.00 and gave the company an “outperform” rating in a research report on Wednesday, March 3rd.
 One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and eighteen have assigned a buy rating to the stock.
 Medtronic currently has an average rating of “Buy” and an average target price of $132.61.

 Medtronic (NYSE:MDT) last issued its quarterly earnings data on Wednesday, May 26th.
 The medical technology company reported $1.50 EPS for the quarter, topping analysts’ consensus estimates of $1.42 by $0.08.
 The business had revenue of $8.19 billion for the quarter, compared to analysts’ expectations of $8.13 billion.
 Medtronic had a net margin of 11.98% and a return on equity of 11.82%.
 The business’s revenue was up 36.5% on a year-over-year basis.
 During the same quarter last year, the company earned $0.58 EPS.
-Analysts anticipate that Medtronic plc will post 5.68 earnings per share for the current fiscal year.
+Equities research analysts predict that Medtronic plc will post 5.68 earnings per share for the current fiscal year.

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 16th.
 Stockholders of record on Friday, June 25th will be paid a dividend of $0.63 per share.
 This is a boost from Medtronic’s previous quarterly dividend of $0.58.
 The ex-dividend date of this dividend is Thursday, June 24th.
 This represents a $2.52 dividend on an annualized basis and a dividend yield of 1.99%.